PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/Learning SSH/02 Setting up SSH Server and SSH Client.md

 SSH allows for configuring and enforcing authentication methods based on security requirements and user preferences.
 The choice of authentication method depends on the level of security desired, ease of use, and available infrastructure.
 Public key-based authentication is generally recommended for its strong security properties, while additional methods like two-factor authentication can provide extra layers of protection.

+Password-based authentication & Public Key-based authentication are the most common methods of setting up SSH fore remote machines.
+Hence this guide will go over these two methods.

 #### Password-based Authentication
 The `ssh` command can be used to connect to the remote server.
 The command follows the general syntax as showcased below.